 The masks have ear loops and a built-in filter.
 Each mask has 3 layers of protection.
 The shell is a double knit polyester fabric that has a bit of stretch.
 The center layer is a filter that is made of non-woven polyester.
 And the internal liner is a polyester grid mesh for breathability and comfort.
 Masks are washable and reusable.

-Pre-order a limited edition “Relax n’ Snack” Pack to enjoy on November 26th for our Listen Up virtual event!
+Thank you for ordering a limited edition “Relax n’ Snack” Pack to enjoy on November 26th for our Listen Up virtual event!

 Encourage your friends and family to join in and support women and children in our community as they move beyond violence!